Schota/ProjectWork/README.md

 This project uses Natural Language Processing to classify a given news headline into one of the four news categories.
+We apply LSTM RNN to learn huge number of parameters and achieve 93% accuracy on test data.